 For the past two decades, the company has manufactured much of its products in Shenzhen in Southeast China.
 As China’s business economy grew, expenses for labor and shipping increased, triggering the company’s plan for an eventual move back to America.

-The company will move its China operations into a leased warehouse in Hazelwood, Mo.
+The company pledged to move the majority, if not all, of its China operations into a leased warehouse in Hazelwood, Mo.
 The move includes a $650,000 forgivable loan from the city of Hazelwood.
-Trans-Lux reports the facility will employ 90 people within four years.
-The company currently employs 75 people in its 68,000-square-foot plant in Des Moines, Iowa.
+Trans-Lux reported the facility will employ 90 people within four years.
+The company also stated that one of the two operations of the company’s Fair-Play division, housed in a 68,000-square-foot plant in Des Moines, Iowa, was also set to move to Hazelwood.

 On Dec.
-28, Sprint issued a news release announcing its commitment to bring back or create 5,000 American jobs in 2017.
-In January, Sprint announced the creation of 100 new jobs at subsidiary Virgin Mobile's headquarters in Kansas City, Mo., by summer.
+28, 2016, Sprint issued a news release announcing its commitment to bring back or create 5,000 American jobs in 2017.
+In January of 2017, Sprint announced the creation of 100 new jobs at subsidiary Virgin Mobile’s headquarters in Kansas City, Mo., by summer.

 “We are excited to work with President-elect Trump and his administration to do our part to drive economic growth and create jobs in the U.S.,” Sprint CEO Marcelo Claure said in the company’s press release.
 “We believe it is critical for business and government to partner together to create more job opportunities in the U.S. and ensure prosperity for all Americans.”